The Mt. Ebal Curse Tablet

 Why such a fuss over an artifact no bigger than a business card folded in half?

-The reason for the fuss is this: Artifacts from this site could trigger a tsunami upon man’s philosophical and spiritual bearings.
-Additionally, it could reorder our historical, archaeological, epigraphical, and even political understandings.
+The reason is that artifacts from this site could trigger a thought tsunami.
+Massive changes philosophically and spiritually could ensue.
+Historical, archaeological, epigraphical, and even political understandings could change.

 Hence, there is much at stake.